magento/devdocs/guides/v2.1/release-notes/tech_bull_USPS-patch-Sept2017.md

 Users of any version of Magento Open Source 1.x and Magento Commerce 1.x are affected by this change.

 Users of any version of Magento Open Source and Magento Commerce earlier than 2.1.9 or 2.0.16 (expected to be released within the next week) are affected by this change, too.
-If you are running a store on any version of Magento 2.x prior to 2.1.9 or 2.0.16, you must follow the workaround detailed below.
+If you are running a store on any version of Magento 2.x prior to 2.1.9 or 2.0.16, you must follow the workaround detailed below or apply patch .

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 If you are running a different shipping extension, contact your extension provider to determine whether you're affected, and if so, the remedial action to take.